LinuxCommandLibrary

 -r file, --receive=file

-Receive data and write to file
+Receive data from the port and write it to file

 -S hex, --send-hex=hex